jaumeortola/languagetool-msword10-addin/README.md

 * In some cases you may need to reboot the computer.

 ### Requirements
 * Microsoft .Net 4.5.2.
 If it is not installed, you can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=42643).
-It does not work in versions prior to Windows Vista SP 2.
+It does not work in versions prior to Windows Vista SP2.
 * The add-in has been tested in Microsoft Word 2007 and 2010 (Windows).

 ### How it works